Rajpratik71/linux-manPages/getcap.md

 OPTIONS
        -r  enables recursive search.

-       -v  enables  to  display all searched entries, even if it has no file- capabilities.
+       -v  enables to display all searched entries, even if it has no file-capabilities.

        -h  prints quick usage.